 Tell your provider about all the medicines you are taking.

 - Iron tablets may cause other medicines you are taking to not work as well.
-Some of these include tetracycline, penicillin, and ciprofloxacin and drugs used for hypothyroidism, Parkinson disease, and seizures.
+Some of these include tetracycline, penicillin, ciprofloxacin, and drugs used for Parkinson's disease and seizures.

 - Wait at least 2 hours between doses of these drugs and iron supplements.